OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/troubleshooting-tentacles.md

 Use the output to help diagnose what is going wrong.

-## Check the IP Address
+## Check the IP address

 Your Octopus Server or Tentacle Server may have multiple IP addresses that they listen on.
 For example, in Amazon EC2 machines in a VPN might have both an internal IP address and an external addresses using NAT.
 Octopus Server and Tentacle Server may not listen on all addresses; you can check which addresses are configured on the server by running `ipconfig /all` from the command line and looking for the IPv4 addresses.

-## Check for Zombie Child Processes Locking TCP Ports (Listening Tentacles)
+## Check for zombie child processes locking TCP ports (Listening Tentacles)

 If Tentacle fails to start with an error message like this: **A required communications port is already in use.**

 The most common scenario is when you already have an instance of Tentacle (or something else) listening on the same TCP port.
 However, we have seen cases where there is no running Tentacle in the list of processes.
 In this very specific case it could be due to a zombie PowerShell.exe or Calamari.exe process that was launched by Tentacle that is still holding the TCP port.
 This can happen when attempting to cancel a task that has hung inside of Calamari/PowerShell.
 Simply rebooting the machine, or killing the zombie process will fix this issue, and you should be able to start Tentacle successfully.

-## Check the Server Service Account Permissions
+## Check the server service account permissions

 ### Listening Tentacle